Coleraine dispute Linfield winner

 Glenavon got the better of Crusaders at Mourneview Park thanks to a late goal from Matthew Fitzpatrick.

-Glenavon had the ball in the net on 20 minutes but Andy Waterworth's near-post finish from Peter Campbell's cross was chalked off for offside.
+The Lurgan Blues had the ball in the net on 20 minutes but Andy Waterworth's near-post finish from Peter Campbell's cross was chalked off for offside.

 The home side almost went in front in first-half stoppage time when Campbell's effort brought a superb save from Crusaders keeper Jonny Tuffey.